 Assessing a Publisher

-There have always been unethical publishers, looking more to exploit scholars than to facilitate research and scholarship.
+The problem of unethical, “predatory” publishers, those who seek to exploit authors and their research, has grown over the years.
 Although the problem has grown since the advent of online-only publishing, it is not a new one, nor is it limited to open access publishing.
 In fact, questionable publishers exist on both sides of the open-access/toll-access line.